dinesh26112002/311-complaint-analysis/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies listed in the `requirements.txt` file.
-3. Run the main script `complaint_analysis.py` to execute the analysis.
+3. Run the main script `my first project.ipynb` to execute the analysis.

 ## Usage